zyguo9925/bayesian-stroke-prediction/README.md

 - Tree Search

 ## BayesNet

+The Bayesian Network analysis reveals the dependency structure among various variables related to stroke prediction.
+We implemented two models to learn this structure: one using **Hill Climb Search** and the other using **Tree Search**.
+Each method has its own strengths.

 ### HillClimb

 <img width="997" alt="image" src="https://github.com/user-attachments/assets/8edf6598-28e1-47d5-acba-5c1b55f0f4c6" />

+This Bayesian Network, learning using the Hill Climb algorithm, shows that the age_group is the central node.
+It is connected to many other variables, and knowing whether an individual has hypertension helps infer their age group.
+Focusing on strike risk, the model shows that younger individuals have about a 1% chance of stroke, middle-aged individuals 6%, and older individuals 14%.
+In short, the older the individual, the higher the risk of stroke.

 ### Tree Search
 <img width="1201" alt="image" src="https://github.com/user-attachments/assets/fd727535-15c0-4b06-8fea-2e5308e55b40" />

-The Bayesian Network analysis reveals the dependency structure among various variables related to stroke prediction.
-We implemented two models to learn this structure: one using **Hill Climb Search** and the other using **Tree Search**.
-Each method has its own strengths.

 Both models identified age as the most influential factor in predicting stroke.
 This aligns with our EDA findings, which showed that older individuals have a higher risk of stroke compared to younger ones.